placeholder

 This improvement benefits patients, doctors, and nurses by providing lab results more promptly, which can lead to patients being referred or discharged more quickly.
 Getting lab results in a timelier manner also enables quicker decision-making, contributing to improved patient outcomes.

-Flooring, shelving and medical equipment hoarded during duct replacement phaseThe project, costing approximately $75,000, covered the purchase of the new chiller and condensing unit, setting up a temporary lab, shutting down immovable equipment, and implementing infection prevention and control measures such as hoarding and asbestos control in three rooms. (“Hoarding” refers to a temporary structure or barrier that contains and isolates the work area – it’s part of the process to keep staff, patients, residents, and workers safe during construction and other procedures such as asbestos abatement/removal.)
+Flooring, shelving and medical equipment hoarded during duct replacement phaseThe project cost was approximately $75,000, which was funded by Northern Health and the Peace River Regional Hospital District.
+This included the purchase of the new chiller and condensing unit, setting up a temporary lab, shutting down immovable equipment, and implementing infection prevention and control measures such as hoarding and asbestos control in three rooms. (“Hoarding” refers to a temporary structure or barrier that contains and isolates the work area – it’s part of the process to keep staff, patients, residents, and workers safe during construction and other procedures such as asbestos abatement/removal.)
 Electrical and ventilation systems were also upgraded, including new ducting.

 With the Chetwynd laboratory resuming testing, pressure is being taken off other Northeast labs, which will reduce the amount of patient transfers.
 As technologies evolve, other labs in the North will probably need similar upgrades, with costs varying according to the details and setup of each lab.